-CPA Australia is proud to support bold and innovative research of relevance to the profession and the global business community though our annual Global Research Perspectives Program (GRPP).
-The GRPP is a highly competitive grants program, attracting a large number of bids each year, enabling us to support only the very best.
+CPA Australia is proud to support bold and innovative research which creates knowledge and drives innovation for the benefit of members, the wider profession, the global business community, and the public though our annual GRPP.
+The GRPP is a highly competitive grants program, attracting many bids each year, enabling CPA Australia to support only the most relevant and high-quality research.

 The research of some of our successful recipients is showcased below.